codermamtapaswan/guideet-template/README.md

 # guideet-template
-A blog HTML Template for WordPress theme conversion
+A blog HTML Template for WordPress theme conversion for battersea